Find a Lawyer

 (605 KB - 12/28/2011)

-In an unpublished decision, the BIA found that exceptional and extremely unusual hardship would result to the respondent’s four young children if she was removed, noting the respondent would lose her job and support network and had no savings.
+In an unpublished decision, the BIA held that exceptional and extremely unusual hardship would occur for the respondent’s four young children if she was removed, noting the respondent would lose her job and support network and had no savings.
 Courtesy of Campbell Cooke.

 AILA Doc.
 No. 11122836.